hardwario/bc-website/content/doc/integrations/google-assistant.en.md

 Also make sure that your language is supported.
 Meaning that you can do voice search does not mean you have **Google Assistant**.
 If you are not sure, switch your phone language to **English** language.

 1. Launch BigClown action by saying (or typing) *Talk to BigClown*</br>
+    {{% img-zoom src="reg1.jpg" width="40%" height="40%" %}}

+2. Confirm account creation by saying *yes*.
+Account is needed because of Google Assistant guidelines for storing information like Blynk secret.</br>
+    {{% img-zoom src="reg2.jpg" width="40%" height="40%" %}}
+3. Confirm ToS and Privacy policy to finish the registration.</br>
-    {{% img-zoom src="ga-talk-to-bigclown.jpg" width="40%" height="40%" %}}
+    {{% img-zoom src="reg3.jpg" width="40%" height="40%" %}}

-2. Confirm that you want to start the setup by saying *yes*</br>
+4. Confirm that you want to start the setup by saying *yes*</br>
-{{% img-zoom src="ga-setup-key.jpg" width="40%" height="40%" %}}
+{{% img-zoom src="reg4.jpg" width="40%" height="40%" %}}

-3. If you had already completed the Node-RED setup above, you don't need to open the instructions, otherwise, complete the Node-RED setup first and come back when you are finished.
+1. If you had already completed the Node-RED setup above, you don't need to open the instructions, otherwise, complete the Node-RED setup first and come back when you are finished.

     Reply with **just the Blynk secret key** you used to configure Blynk nodes in Node-RED.

     Blynk secret key has this format `ed058033163b4f4b977e6e1d60c725d4` and you can find it in the Node-RED Blynk configuration or in your email which was send to you when you created Blynk dashboard in your phone.</br>
     {{% img-zoom src="ga-instructions.jpg" width="40%" height="40%" %}}

-4. Confirm that you want to use this key</br>
+2. Confirm that you want to use this key</br>
 {{% img-zoom src="ga-confirmation.jpg" width="40%" height="40%" %}}

 5. If everything worked well, your modules will show up now.
 Pick the module to send commands to it.</br>